darilin98/SlitherLink-SAT-Project/README.md

 ### Variables

-To encode this problem we will be using two variables
+To encode this problem we will be using a single variable:

 $Edge(x,y,orientation)$ is a boolean that indicates whether an edge is present in the loop We need to specify whether an edge is vertical or horizontal otherwise we wouldn't be able to index them